2. Material accounting policy information

 Gains or losses on liabilities held for trading are recognised in the profit or loss.

 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in Ind AS 109 are satisfied.
-For liabilities designated as FVTPL, fair value gains/ losses attributable to changes in own credit risk are recognized in OCI.
+For liabilities designated as FVTPL, fair value gains/ losses attributable to changes in own credit risk are recognised in OCI.
 These gains/ losses are not subsequently transferred to P&L. However, the Company may transfer the cumulative gain or loss within equity.
 All other changes in fair value of such liability are recognised in the statement of profit or loss.
 The Company has not designated any financial liability as at fair value through profit and loss.

 (c) De-recognition